petzi53/weblog-notes/content/archive/testfiles/2017-09-23-file-attachments.md

 tags: [test]
 title: Files attachment
 draft: false
 description: How to use shortcodes for file attachments?
-There is a (not yed completely solved) problem with URLs.
 ---